Ohm-Rajpal/EcoLens/README.md

 ## Overview

-This is EcoLen's hackathon project!
-We built upon Snapchat's depth cache open source capability and applied it to nutrtional and ecological impact.
+This is EcoLens' hackathon project!
+We built upon Snapchat's Depth Cache open-source capability and applied it to nutritional and ecological impact.

 > **NOTE:**
 > This project will only work for the Spectacles platform and Lens Studio.